UNDP-UNBL/elsa-documentation/docs/guidance/peru/03_anexxes.rst

        occurring in the planning region, not just iconic species.

-     - In Ecuador's spatial prioritization analysis, the representation is used to
+     - In Peru's ELSA analysis, the representation is used to

-       measure how well the priority areas for GBF implementation capture or
+       measure how well the priority areas for the ENDB implementation capture or

        represent the elements of planning relative to a more targeted planning